northern/abrash-black-book/src/chapter-a.md

 at most.
 On the other hand, if you don’t wait for vertical sync and neither does the BIOS, you’ll end up switching pages in the middle of frames and doing so much too often.
-You can determine which is the case in your color page-flipping programs by timing how long it takes the BIOS to do several color page switches at start-up, al- though that’s certainly a nuisance.
+You can determine which is the case in your color page-flipping programs by timing how long it takes the BIOS to do several color page switches at start-up, although that’s certainly a nuisance.
 As usual, only with your own software that programs the hardware directly do you have complete control and full knowledge of what’s going on.